 Let’s travel back in time.
 Was there not song or two that you connected with in every part of your life?
 Those melodies left a life-long imprint in our brain that doesn’t go away as we age.
 While we may struggle with remembering high school algebra, remembering the words to almost every Beatles song is easy-peasy!
 Music has this amazing superpower to break through blocks in our memory banks and transport us back instantly to where we were, what we were doing and who we were with when those songs ruled the airwaves.

 Music is good medicine.
 By incorporating music into daily routines, seniors can boost their mood and quality of life.
 Consider adding some motivational melodies when your aging loved one is:

 With modern technology, accessing your favorite music at home or on the go is easier than ever.
 There are dozens of music subscription services and with smart-home voice assistants like Siri, Alexa and Google, listening to the radio or playing your favourite song is as easy as saying, “Hey Google, play Buddy Holly.”
 (At Golden Harmony – we love helping seniors get their tech set-up so they can be worry free to listen to music or keep up with their loved ones on social media).

 The positive role that music can play in seniors’ lives is astounding!
 Whether you’re a little bit country, or a little bit rock & roll, infusing music into everyday life is one easy box to check off to ensure that the senior in your life is Ac-Cent-Tchu-Ating the Positive!

 Many seniors choose to remain in the home as they age and sometimes, they need extra assistance.
-If this describes you or a loved one and think you could benefit from a trusted companion to assist with the details of life that can interfere with remaining independent, click the button below to contact us and get started with professional, dependable in-home care services in Raleigh and the surrounding areas.
+If this describes you or a loved one and think you could benefit from a trusted companion to assist with the details of life that can interfere with remaining independent, click the button below to contact us and get started with professional, dependable elder services in Raleigh, NC and the surrounding areas.